 - If the exporter fails to comply with the provisions of LUT, he may be asked to submit a bond.

-Documents to be submitted along with LUT
+Documents to be submitted if LUT is submitted manually to the Officer

 The following documents should be submitted along with the LUT:-